syncfusion-content/uwp-docs/uwp/Charts/Vertical-Charts.md

 ## IsTransposed

-This property used to switch the plotting of the series to vertical.
+This property is used to switch the plotting of the series to vertical.

 {% tabs %}